Patient education: Diaper rash in infants and children (Beyond the Basics)

 Diaper-related rash — Diaper-related rashes can be caused by irritation, a yeast infection, or an allergic reaction.
 Diaper-related rashes may occur more frequently if a child has an episode of diarrhea or has recently taken antibiotics.

 Yeast infection — Yeast (Candida) infections can develop if irritant dermatitis is not treated for more than a few days.
-Signs of yeast diaper dermatitis include dark red areas of skin with or without raised yellow, fluid-filled pustules that can rupture and flake.
+Signs of yeast diaper dermatitis include dark red areas of skin with or without raised yellow, fluid-filled pustules that can rupture and flake (picture 2).
 Yeast infections are often found in the skin folds between the thigh and body, and in the folds of skin around the genitals.

 Allergic reaction — Allergic reactions or skin sensitivity to the diaper itself is a less common cause of diaper rash.
 Signs of allergic contact dermatitis include itchy red, raised, scaly skin in the diaper area.
 Areas of skin that are in contact with dyes on the diaper can become sensitive and develop an allergic reaction.
+Some baby wipes may contain preservatives that can also cause an allergic reaction.

-Non-diaper related rash — Skin conditions that can affect the diaper area but are not caused by the diaper include seborrhea, atopic dermatitis, bacterial infections, psoriasis, scabies, and others.
+Nondiaper-related rash — Skin conditions that can affect the diaper area but are not caused by the diaper include seborrhea, atopic dermatitis, bacterial infections, psoriasis, scabies, and others.

 Seborrhea — Seborrhea is a skin condition that causes patches of redness and greasy yellow scaly skin in infants.
 It is commonly located in the skin folds between the thighs and body, and is often found in other areas as well, including the scalp (where it is called "cradle cap"), face, neck, or in other skin folds (eg, in the armpit, in front of the elbow, behind the knees).
-(See "Patient information: Seborrheic dermatitis (including dandruff and cradle cap) (Beyond the Basics)".)
+(See "Patient education: Seborrheic dermatitis (including dandruff and cradle cap) (Beyond the Basics)".)

 Atopic dermatitis — Atopic dermatitis (also called eczema) is not usually found in the diaper area because moisture is trapped there by the diaper.
 If the diaper area is affected, there may be signs of frequent scratching (eg, scratch marks, scabs).
 Atopic dermatitis is discussed in more detail in a separate topic review.
-(See "Patient information: Atopic dermatitis (eczema) (Beyond the Basics)".)
+(See "Patient education: Atopic dermatitis (eczema) (Beyond the Basics)".)

 Bacterial infection — Impetigo is a bacterial infection that can develop in the diaper area, as well as other areas of the body.
 It is usually caused by bacteria that normally live on the skin; infection can develop when there is a break in the skin.
 Signs of impetigo include tiny (1 to 2 millimeter) raised yellow fluid-filled areas and honey-colored crusted lesions; the lesions may be itchy and/or painful.
 A healthcare provider should evaluate any child with these signs and symptoms.
 (See "Impetigo".)

 Psoriasis — Psoriasis is a skin condition that causes reddened and silver scaly patches of skin.
 In the diaper area, the silver scale may be absent.
 Psoriasis is discussed in more detail in a separate topic review.
-(See "Patient information: Psoriasis (Beyond the Basics)".)
+(See "Patient education: Psoriasis (Beyond the Basics)".)

 Scabies — Scabies is an intensely itchy skin condition caused by mites that have burrowed under the skin.
 Symptoms usually begin suddenly and include widespread red, raised, itchy areas on the abdomen, web spaces of the hands and feet, armpits, and genitals.
 Scabies often affects multiple family members at the same time.
-(See "Patient information: Scabies (Beyond the Basics)".)
+(See "Patient education: Scabies (Beyond the Basics)".)

 DIAPER RASH DIAGNOSIS